november garden chores

 I RAKE to eliminate thick accumulation in the formal beds and borders (an invitation to voles and mice in winter, and also an obstacle next spring to emerging plants).
 With rake or mulching mower, I also work to prevent matted buildup of leaves on the lawn.
 The result of both efforts gets recycled into mulch and soil-improving compost; I never send leaves away from my property to the “trash.”

 To up the habitat value of my landscape, though, I let leaves lie where they fall wherever I can, simulating what would be happening on the forest floor.
-The ecology of leaf litter is surprising, says Rhiannon Crain of The Habitat Network, a joint project of Cornell Lab of Ornithology and The Nature Conservancy.
+The ecology of leaf litter is surprising, said Rhiannon Crain of The Habitat Network, a former joint project of Cornell Lab of Ornithology and The Nature Conservancy.
 A lot of species of Lepidopteran caterpillars leave their larvae and eggs on tree leaves of their host species in the fall months, so that come spring the emergent insects will still be near their host tree.
 Read more about the importance of leaf litter, and other nature-inspired, less-fussy cleanup tactics.

 Though I lamented the apparent extinction of really high-quality bamboo leaf rakes, and at first resisted a new-fangled metal version, it turns out it’s really good; here’s that story (and that rake).
 Other gardeners swear by their leaf blowers, and sometimes I’m tempted.